Jakedalus/admin-dashboard-frontend/README.md

 `npm start`

 The app will not work, however, without the backend also installed and running.
 See the [backend repository](https://github.com/Jakedalus/admin-dashboard-backend/tree/main) for the code and instructions there.

+You'll need a database also, the Backend documentation has more info.

+You will need to setup a `.env` file also with REACT_APP_SECRET with the secret key you used in the Backend to salt the hash of the bcrypt passwords (see Backend documentation for more info).

 ## To run the E2E tests